atodorov/qa-automation-python-selenium-101/README.md

 * Each session begins with review of homework from previous session;
 * Classes will explain the theory from the preparation section with examples and focus on writing programs to solidify the knowledge;
-* All unfinished homework must be complete before the next session.
+* Next session will not start until all pending homework tasks are complete!
+* If necessary sessions will be repeated!

 Useful links: